fhackett/cpsc490/README.md

 One should be able to paste your code into the Godbolt compiler and see that error (or something that means the same thing) in the output.
 One error per piece of code, and you should specify which error each code should produce.

 The markscheme is out of 3 marks, one per code snippet that matches the error your provide.
 Half marks for close but incorrect answers with working.
-[EDIT: thanks Peter] Only the first 3 answers will be marked, but further answers can be given for feedback.
+Only the first 3 answers will be marked, but further answers can be given for feedback.

 For those that are not confident in their C++, start with the Hello World below and experiment with breaking it and reading the errors produced.
 There are some curveballs, but you should find enough to get 3/3 with some experimentation and minimal changes to the code.